Spectrum of care is ‘a gift’ to hospice patient’s daughter

 Continuum of care

-Throughout Toenis’ journey, Good Samaritan nurses and administrators provided Norlin with updates and recommendations about her mother’s needs.
+Throughout Toenies’ journey, Good Samaritan nurses and administrators provided Norlin with updates and recommendations about her mother’s needs.
 People like Christina Laughton, the director of nursing at Good Samaritan Society – Pine River, helped make each transition to a new place as easy as possible, while also building trust through each interaction.

 “You get to know that person because there’s communication between both facilities, and it just makes the process go smoother,” said Laughton.
 “It’s just great satisfaction that we’re able to provide that for our patients and our families that come to our facility here.”